On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Theoretical Analysis

 \subsection{\daftez versus \daftz}

-It is hard to know if a \daft model is going to perform well or not a priori, and instead of choosing one of the \daft models in random (\daftz), one solution could be to use the ensemble of the output results (\daftez) from all the \daft models.
+Determining if a \daft model is going to perform well or not is very hard to know a priori if adequate time or data to train or test the model is not available.
+Hence, instead of choosing one of the \daft models in random (\daftz), one solution could be to use the ensemble of the output results (\daftez) from all the \daft models.

 \begin{proposition} The performance of the average ensemble of \daft models (\daftez) is no worse than the expected performance obtained from choosing the \daft models uniformly at random. \end{proposition}